Home DFS SB OD SDN DFSM THP $5

 In 2004, “Mein Teil” by Rammstein peaked at number 6 on the Austria pop singles chart.

-In 2021, “Nese don” by Loredana Featuring Mozzik peaked at number 22 on the Austria pop singles chart.
+In 2021, “Nese don” by Loredana and Mozzik peaked at number 22 on the Austria pop singles chart.

-In 2021, “Rasputin” by Majestic And Boney M. peaked at number 18 on the Austria pop singles chart.
+In 2021, “Rasputin” by Majestic and Boney M. peaked at number 18 on the Austria pop singles chart.

-In 1993, “Rootsie And Boopsie - You Are My Sunshine” by Papa Winnie peaked at number 5 on the Austria pop singles chart.
+In 1993, “Rootsie and Boopsie - You Are My Sunshine” by Papa Winnie peaked at number 5 on the Austria pop singles chart.

-In 2004, “Space-Taxi” by Stefan Raab Featuring Spucky, Kork And Schrotty peaked at number 2 on the Austria pop singles chart.
+In 2004, “Space-Taxi” by Stefan Raab Featuring Spucky, Kork and Schrotty peaked at number 2 on the Austria pop singles chart.

-In 2004, “Splish Splash” by Tyrone T. And The Pettycoats vs. DJ The Wave peaked at number 19 on the Austria pop singles chart.
+In 2004, “Splish Splash” by Tyrone T. and The Pettycoats vs. DJ The Wave peaked at number 19 on the Austria pop singles chart.

 In 1993, “Sweat” by U.S.U.R.A. peaked at number 9 on the Austria pop singles chart.